definecoder/definecoder.github.io/STL/vector.md

         }
     ```

-- We will get a **runtime error** as we are accessing a memory we do not have.
+- We will get a **runtime error** as we are accessing a memory that we do not have.
 The question is why?
 The answer is quite simple - **"An empty vector does not provide any memory for its elements.
-When we use `push_back()` function to add new elements, it provides memory for the elements."** But if we want to add some memories to our vector we have to use `resize()` function.
-The syntax is `VariableName.resize(NewSize)`. **Then we can access indexs form 0 to NewSize-1.**
+When we use `push_back()` function to add new elements, it provides memory for the elements."** But if we want to add memories for some elements to our vector, we have to use `resize()` function.
+The syntax is `VariableName.resize(NewSize)`. **Then we can access indexs form 0 to NewSize - 1.**
 - So we have to use `v.Push_back(10), v.push_back(20), v.push_back(30)` in the first one.
 We can handle the second one like this:

     ```cpp